Our review articles earn a small amount of revenue from product purchases made through affiliate links

 TMH.
 (TAKAO MOUNTAIN HOUSE)

 TMH.
-(TAKAO MOUNTAIN HOUSE) is a "Mountain House" that is reused in a low-developed design that makes use of the house at the foot of the mountain.
-We aim to make the most of Mt.
-Takao's rich charms, such as natural resources, location, attracting customers, and distancing from the city center, and propose new ways to spend time at the mountains and the foothills, aiming to further revitalize and improve the value of the foothills.
+(TAKAO MOUNTAIN HOUSE) is a "mountain house" that reuses a private home at the foot of the mountain with a minimalist design that makes the most of it.
+By making the most of the abundant charms of Mount Takao, such as its natural resources, location, ability to attract visitors, and proximity to the city center, we propose new ways to spend time in the mountains and at the foot of the mountain, aiming to further revitalize and increase the value of the area

-As a rental space for various companies and brands, we will provide a space for content development and new communication unique to the foot of Mt.
-Takao, and aim to attract customers as a place that is not only available for mountain climbing but also for those that are enjoyable for mountain climbing purposes, and will create a new location at the foot of Mt.
-Takao, which represents the mountain side.
+As a short-term rental space for various companies and brands, it will provide a place for content development and new communication that is unique to the foot of Mount Takao, and will aim to attract a wide range of visitors as a place to enjoy not only mountain climbing but also for other purposes, while creating a new communication hub at the foot of Mount Takao, which is representative of the mountain side